microsoft/fluentui/packages/react-combobox/Spec.md

 ### Keyboard interaction

-The keyboard interaction model follows that of the [ARIA Practices Combobox Pattern](https://w3c.github.io/aria-practices/#combobox), with the addition of <kbd>Space</kbd> to select options.
+The keyboard interaction model follows that of the [ARIA Practices Combobox Pattern](https://w3c.github.io/aria-practices/#combobox), with a couple modifications based on user research:

+- <kbd>Space</kbd> selects options
+- <kbd>Tab</kbd> selects the currently highlighted/active option when the listbox is open

 ### Dismissing the listbox popup